African All Stars Transfer News and Rumours: Leicester City forward Ghezzal close to Besiktas move | Goal.com

 The forward has struggled to establish himself at the King Power Stadium since joining the side in 2016 from Sporting CP.
 The 32-year-old spent time on loan with Monaco last season but did not impress enough to earn a permanent deal.

-The Algeria international has strongly been linked with newly-promoted side West Brom, who are looking to bolster their squad ahead of the transfer deadline.
+The Algeria international has strongly been linked with the newly promoted Baggies, who are looking to bolster their squad ahead of the transfer deadline.

 Arsenal open discussion to trigger Partey release clause